MMMikeM/DND-Campaign/project/rules/2-character.md

   - A Sage attuned to nature might choose **Life** and **Earth**.
 - **Remember Their Use:** When you activate a Spell (Step 2.6), you'll choose *one* of your known Essences to apply, determining its damage type (if any) and providing the descriptive flavor.
 Enhancements (Step 2.9) may later allow you to add the Essence's associated status effect.

-Record your two chosen Essences.

 ### 2.6 Mastering Effects: Selecting Spells

-Your Class (Step 6.4) grants you access to **Spells** – the fundamental templates for your magical effects.
+Your Class (Step 2.4) grants you access to **Spells** – the fundamental templates for your magical effects.
 At 1st level, you **know four Spells**.
 You do not need to prepare them daily.

-Refer to your chosen Class description in **Section 7.3** and the general spell rules in **Section 3: Spells** to determine your starting spells:
+Refer to your chosen Class description in **Section 2.3** and the general spell rules in **Section 3: Spells** to determine your starting spells:

 1. **Core Attack Spell:** Your class grants you knowledge of `Strike`, `Bolt`, or lets you choose one.
 Note this spell.
 2. **Unique Thematic Spell:** Your class grants you knowledge of a specific mandatory Spell central to its theme (e.g., `Barrier` for Champion, `Move` for Trickster).
 Note this spell.